CS 230 | SCS | UW

 General description

 This course introduces hardware and software concepts used in computer systems.
-Specific topics include machine-level programming, memory organization, and basic I/O mechanisms.
+Specific topics include machine-level programming, memory organization, and the compilation cycle.

 Logistics